Hitt-1004/MediMate/README.md

 # MediMate
-MediMate is a clinic management and record keeping app built using Flutter.
+MediMate is a clinic management and record keeping app built using Flutter, Node.JS, Express.JS and MongoDB.
 It allows clinic staff to manage patients and prescriptions with ease and efficiency.

 ## Features
 - Create and edit patient records with details such as name, age, gender, contact number and medical history